Ellowy History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Ellowy has appeared Alloway, Alleway, Aloveious, Alloweious, Allaway, Alliway, Alloway, Aloway, Alaway, Aleway, Alewy, Alloways, Allawy, Aylwey and many more.

 Early Notables of the Ellowy family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Ellowy Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ellowy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ellowy family to Ireland